 The internal fluid bed is an integrated part of the drying chamber.
-The internal fluid bed is often used for secondary drying at lower temperature, which prevents deposits on the conical sides of the chamber.
+The internal fluid bed is often used for secondary drying at a lower temperature, which prevents deposits on the conical sides of the chamber.
 The thermal efficiency of the dryer is also improved by this 2. stage of drying.
 The internal fluid bed is widely used within the dairy and food industries where products are often heat sensitive.

 External fluid bed

 The external fluid bed can be divided into several sections, depending on the spray dryer application.
 The external fluid bed is either a standalone unit for specific functionality powders, or it is an integrated part of the spray drying system.
 Either of these configurations will apply the final drying and cooling of the product.

 SiccaDania will calculate the correct design and drying/cooling parameters for the application.
-Fluidisation velocities and applied air temperatures in relation to design of the perforated plate gives the final product quality.
+Fluidisation velocities and applied air temperatures in relation to the design of the perforated plate gives the final product quality.

 Secondary air systems

 The secondary air system supplies all fluid beds, fines return, atomiser cooling and CIP nozzle purge air systems.
 Each system is individually regulated to the correct temperature, filter grade and flow and can also be combined with dehumidification systems where necessary.
 This makes the complete drying system very flexible.
 Combining the main air system with the secondary system with manifolds eliminates the risk of leakage from additional heat exchangers.

 Fines and air filtration system

-The fines coming out of the drying chamber and the external fluid bed together with the exhaust air will be separated from the exhaust air before let to the atmosphere.
+The fines coming out of the drying chamber and the external fluid bed together with the exhaust air will be separated from the exhaust air before letting it into the atmosphere.